Affiliate links on Android Authority may earn us a commission. Learn more.

 - The Xiaomi Mi Band 6 falls well short in health and fitness features.

 Design should come second to a fitness tracker’s health kit, so how do the Mi Band 6 and Mi Band 7 compare?
-First off, the two bands share many features, including heart rate monitoring, sleep tracking, female health monitoring, and stress tracking.
+First, the two bands share many features, including heart rate monitoring, sleep tracking, female health monitoring, and stress tracking.
 PAI, or Personal Activity Intelligence metrics, is standard across both bands.

+While the Mi Band 6 saw loads of upgrades over its predecessor, the Mi Band 7 seemingly wants to be taken seriously by avid gym-goers and runners.
 The SpO2 sensor returns but continuously monitors a user’s blood oxygen level, sounding an alarm if it dips below 90%.
-It’s a great feature, especially if users don’t want to actively monitor this metric.
+It’s a great feature, especially if users don’t want to monitor this metric actively.
 The Xiaomi Mi Band 6’s SpO2 sensor only continuously monitors levels during sleep, so the Mi Band 7 is a welcome step up.

-More serious trainers can use four new data fields to analyze performance.
+More serious trainers will find four additional data fields on the Mi Band 7 to analyze their performance.
 These include VO2 max, aerobic/anaerobic training advice that helps users understand how hard to push their heart to burn fat or build muscle, and recovery time.
 Training load is also calculated using a seven-day excess post-exercise oxygen consumption, or EPOC — a standard used by the likes of Garmin.
-This metric should give users more insight into how their recent exercise activity has impacted their general fitness.
+This metric should give users more insight into how their recent exercise has impacted their general fitness.
 You’d usually have to fork out for a more expensive training-orientated watch to gain insight into these metrics, so seeing these on a budget tracker is impressive.

 Beyond these serious training features, the Mi Band 7 caters to casual users.
 The band now packs 120 sports modes, up from the 30 offered by the Mi Band 6.
 Will you use all 120 modes?
 Probably not, but variety is the spice of life.